 Here are 8 ways to reduce manufacturing waste:

 1. Efficient Inventory Management

-You can reduce manufacturing waste by controlling the materials being used in the manufacturing process.
+You can reduce manufacturing waste, according to Greenne, by controlling the materials being used in the manufacturing process.
 Reduce the amount of excess raw materials in stock and quantity of hazardous materials to bring down the amount of waste generated.
 Order only the needed quantity of any material and only the amount needed for a specific period of time.

 2. Reduce Packaging Materials